VidCruiter Logo

 4. Send Prompt Communication at Every Stage

-A great candidate experience must involve prompt, timely communication, ideally at each stage of the hiring process.
-If a candidate has taken the time to fill out an application form, they expect some form of receipt.
-When faced with radio silence they may assume they didn’t fill out the application correctly or their application isn’t going to be acknowledged.
+A personalized candidate experience must involve prompt, timely communication, ideally at each stage of the hiring process.
+If a candidate has taken the time to fill out an application form, they expect a response.

-Send all applicants a “thank you” message after they apply, without delay, that explains you’ve received their application, and sets up expectations for the next workflow that sends out an automated email (or even SMS) so your team doesn’t need to reach out personally.
+Send all applicants a warm “thank you” message after they apply, without delay, that explains you’ve received their application, and send out an automated email (or even SMS) so your team doesn’t need to reach out personally.

-Sending out a prompt thank you message is setting the bar – you’ll need to maintain this level of communication throughout the hiring process.
-This isn’t to say you need to send an email or SMS instantly after every stage, but the candidate should always know the status of their application and when they’ll hear from you next.
-It will help to keep the process moving along smoothly.
+Send out a prompt thank you message to set the bar – you’ll need to maintain this level of communication throughout the hiring process.
+The candidate should be informed of their application status and when they’ll hear from you next.

 Prompt communication